 “I don’t feel like I’m ready to be sitting by the fire”

-What’s fascinating about Kate’s creative process is that despite the detailed research she does before putting pen to paper – much of which is done by exploring with her own two feet, as well as combing through libraries and archives – she discovers the story itself as she writes.
+What’s fascinating about Mosse’s creative process is that, despite the detailed research she does before putting pen to paper – much of which involves exploring with her own two feet, as well as combing through libraries and archives – she discovers the story as she writes.

 “In the end, The Map of Bones is a story of women’s voices.
 It’s a story of the power of words, about how women are connected from generation to generation by the stories they pass down.
 It’s a story about why women have to write – but that’s not how I went into it.”